 What to Expect at a Variance Hearing

 At a Zoning Variance Hearing, the Project Sponsor (Variance Applicant) will be given 5 minutes to present their case, including relevant testimony and evidence.
-The hearing room is equipped with a projector that can display photographs, architectural plans or other drawings and images.
+The hearing room is equipped with a laptop for flash drive and a projector that can display photographs, architectural plans or other drawings and images.
 Members of the public will be given 3 minutes each to speak on the item.
 If a member of the public speaks against an item, the Project Sponsor will be given a 3 minute rebuttal.

 Please note that some items may appear on the "Consent Calendar."
 These items are considered routine and may be granted by the Zoning Administrator.
 There is no separate discussion of consent items unless the Zoning Administrator, member of the public or staff so requests, in which event the matter is removed from the Consent Calendar and will be moved to the Regular Calendar in the Agenda.

 After all of the testimony is submitted, the Zoning Administrator will consider the evidence, deliberate, and either make a decision, take the matter under advisement, or continue the matter in order for additional information to be presented.

 No decision is final until a Variance Decision Letter is issued.
 Due to the overwhelming number of Variance cases, decision letters may take up to 2 months to complete from the date of the hearing.
 The Zoning Administrator's action (to grant or deny) a variance application may be appealed to the Board of Appeals within 10 days of the date of the Decision Letter.
 For more information on how to file an appeal, please contact the San Francisco Board of Appeals.